nhsx/nhsx-internship-projects/index.md

   </li>
 </ul>

-Please get in contact by emailing <a href="mailto:datascience@nhs.net">our mailbox</a> with further questions around the internship.
+Please get in contact by emailing <a href="mailto:datascience@nhs.net">our mailbox</a> with any further questions around the internship.